Extending low GWP refrigerant to the water-cooled centrifugal chiller range

 What is new with this centrifugal chiller range extension

-All models are fitted with a single refrigerant circuit and have been developed with a unit-mounted Daikin Inverter, to provide the best full-load and the highest part-load performance in the market.
+All models are developed with a unit-mounted Daikin Inverter, to provide outstanding full-load and part-load performance.

 Other than that, the new series offers reduced installation costs, thanks to the flexibility ensured by the infinite combinations of heat exchangers, gears, and semi-hermetic motors, which allow to provide the exact required capacity, minimizing the need for a costly and too large configuration for the actual needs of the building.